Family and Loved Ones

 Cancer affects everyone in different ways.
 All our services are available to family members and loved ones to support them through this difficult time.

-This support group is for men diagnosed with cancer who are currently receiving treatment.
+This support group is for men who currently have or have had a cancer diagnosis in the past.
 The group, facilitated by a qualified counsellor, give support to each other and share resources and information in a safe and secure setting.

 Teaches coping techniques that can be put into daily practice to minimize stress.